Resourcio-Community/AI-ML-Resources/README.md

 # AI-ML-Resources
-This is an awesome project about AI/ML resources. ⚡
+This is an awesome repo about AI/ML resources. ⚡

 Resources are added frequently! ⚡